Founder & Managing Director

 Samuel Passow was trained as a negotiator and mediator in the United States at the Program on Negotiation at Harvard Law School and the Kennedy School of Government (1995-1997) where he received a Masters Degree in Public Administration and was a Research Fellow and case writer at the Harvard Center for Business and Government.

-A business journalist and crisis management consultant to over 50 governments, corporations and multi-lateral organizations for the past 44 years, he is the author of numerous books and articles on negotiation, mediation, crisis management and international trade.
+A broadcaster; business journalist; crisis management consultant; and negotiation trainer, Samuel has worked with over 50 governments, corporations and multi-lateral organizations for the past 48 years.
+He is the author of numerous books and articles on negotiation, mediation, crisis management and international trade.

-Samuel is co-author of two books entitled “Mediation in the Workplace” and “Conduct & Discipline”, published by Wolters Kluwers (UK) Ltd., and is co-editor of a book published by Invest in Sweden and UNCTAD entitled “What’s Next?
-Strategic Views on Foreign Direct Investment”.
+Samuel is co-author of two books entitled “Mediation in the Workplace” and “Conduct & Discipline”, published by Wolters Kluwers (UK) Ltd. (2004), and is co-editor of a book published by Invest in Sweden and UNCTAD entitled “What’s Next?
+Strategic Views on Foreign Direct Investment” (2005).

-Over the last 18 years, Samuel has served as an Assistant Director, Head of Research and a member of the teaching faculty for the London-based Centre for Effective Dispute Resolution (CEDR), Head of Research and on the teaching faculty for the Bristol-based ADR Group, and a member of the working committee that set up the UK Civil Mediation Council.
+Samuel has served as an Assistant Director, Head of Research and a member of the teaching faculty for the London-based Centre for Effective Dispute Resolution (CEDR) 1998-2000, Head of Research and on the teaching faculty for the Bristol-based ADR Group 2000-2003, and a member of the working committee that set up the UK Civil Mediation Council 2002-2003.
+He served on the Mediation Panel of the Canterbury Christ Church University Mediation Centre from 2009-2013.

-In addition to his Master’s Degree from Harvard, Samuel received Bachelor of Arts Degree in Journalism and Political Science from Temple University in Philadelphia and the London School of Economics and Political Science.
-He also holds a Post-Graduate Certificate in Higher Education from the University of Kent and is a Fellow of the Higher Education Academy in the UK.
+In addition to his Master’s Degree from Harvard in 1996, Samuel received a joint-Bachelor of Arts Degree in Journalism and Political Science from Temple University in Philadelphia and the London School of Economics and Political Science 1974.
+He also holds a Post-Graduate Certificate in Higher Education from the University of Kent and is a Fellow of the Higher Education Academy in the UK 2009.

-Samuel is a member of the Civil Mediation Council in the UK and was trained and accredited as a mediator in England by CEDR, the ADR Group and Regents College School of Psychotherapy and Counselling.
+Samuel is a member of the Civil Mediation Council in the UK and was trained and accredited as a mediator in England by CEDR in1999, the ADR Group in 2002 and Regents College School of Psychotherapy and Counselling in 2000.
 He is also an accredited mediator in Australia & New Zealand through LEADR.

 Samuel is based in Canterbury, UK.